ouss-hafsi/movie-web-app/README.md

 # Project Introduction

-My project is a react app that displays trending movies from The Movie DB API.
-The project has few functionalities to welcome the user, search for a movie, read more about each specific movie, add movies to favorite and managing you’re the favorite movie list.
+My project is a React app that displays trending movies from The Movie DB API.
+The project has several functionalities to welcome the user, search for a movie, read more about each specific movie, add movies to favorites and manage your favorite movie list.
 The technologies used for this app are React, React Bootstrap and CSS.

 # Download Project